 |Lightweight: Cool to moderately cold conditions.|

 |Midweight: Moderately cold to cold conditions.|

 |Heavyweight: Cold, frigid or blustery conditions.|

 I really don’t like being cold, so I highly recommend throwing on another “midlayer” between your base layers and your jacket.
 This layer should really be fleece or down- not cotton.
-I really didn’t want to buy anything additional because I really have so many sweatshirts, so I looked in my closet for anything that was 100% polyester.
-I ended up finding this perfect ASICS lightweight cardigan that kept me warm without being bulky.
+I didn’t want to buy anything additional because I really have so many sweatshirts (and TBH these ski purchases have really started to rack up), so I looked in my closet for anything that was 100% polyester.
+Polyester is KEY for your mid-layer.
+I ended up finding a perfect lightweight cardigan (VERY SIMILAR ONE) that kept me warm without being too bulky.
 If you look closely at my photos, you can see it in grey.

 OUTSIDE: PANTS + JACKET

 You want to make sure your ski pants are waterproof.
 When I was searching for ski pants, there was a few main features that I really wanted: skinny leg, high waisted and suspenders.
 These TOPSHOP SNO pants were perfect.
-There’s also a side leg zipper so you can put the pants in or above your ski boots.
 Finally, the price got me at $140 (so reasonable for ski pants).
-PS; they also come in black and pink!
-If Topshop is sold out, check NET-A-PORTER.
+PS; they also come in black and tan (PANTS IN BLACK / PANTS IN TAN)!

 SHOP MY FAVE APRES SKI BOOTS BELOW:

 Once you’re ready to hit the slopes, you can download the SKI TRACKS APP.
 With this app you can track how far you have skiid and how fast you were going.